trilok-sadarangani/Global-Suicide-Data-Analysis/project-writeup/FINALproject-writeup.md

 model, but the greatest increases in western Europe; however, since gdp per capita interacts greatly with this those effects are limited.

+For Northern America, we also did predictions based on sex, population, and age.
+We empirically found that in North America, as age increases.
+This corroborates the general intercepts.
+However, since region is generally not significant, our original hypothesis regarding suicides being dependent on region is not extremely valid.

+Suicide rate in general can vary a lot depending on the year.
+Just looking at it by year, we noticed that some countries’ average values tend to change over time.
+As such, our model might not be the most accurate; however, we can predict certain things to a reasonable degree of accuracy.
+HDI is a limitation because you can only calculate that every 5 years.
+For predicting, we have to plug in numbers that make sense for a region, or else it gives us a negative grade.
+In terms of what we could have done better, we could have assessed multicollinearity before selecting the model, which may have changed the variables in the final model.
+We also could have renamed our mean-centered variables so that we wouldn’t get confused later on when trying to differentiate.
+If we were to conduct this project again, we would utilize a time series model, as suicide rates vary across time.

 Before we checked for multicollinearity, the intercept for our final model was a reasonable number of approximately 12 suicides per 100,000, which seemed to fit the distribution of suicides per 100,000 seen in